Movement of the rib cage

 Study # 1 also tested abdominal circumference (at the level of the 16th and 17th rib which is just back of where a back cinch would go) as well as chest circumference (around about ribs 7 and 8, which is about where a front cinch would usually sit) in relation to breathing.
 They found that at any gait, the average circumference of the chest was greater than at rest (even a very small amount).
 But the average circumference around the abdomen was always less than at rest.
 Even when walking, the horse contracted his abdominal muscles enough to "suck in his gut" as it were.
 This explains why the back cinch is loose even if it is snugged up before you move.
 It also emphasizes the need to snug it at rest so it doesn't dangle too far down, ready to catch a branch or a foot, when the horse is working.

 They also found that at the walk and trot, the chest and abdomen both expanded with inspiration.
 That makes sense - as you breathe in, your chest expands.
 Breath out, it collapses down a bit.
 But what was interesting was that at the lope or gallop, as the chest expanded, the circumference of the abdomen decreased, and vice versa.
 They were totally out of phase with each other.
 And what was even more interesting was that this did not correspond to inspiration and expiration.
 In fact, the chest got smaller as the horse started to breath in (while the abdomen got bigger), but it started to increase in circumference about the middle of inspiration (while the abdomen got smaller).
 Then, the chest continued to expand as the horse breathed out!
 After that, it decreased in size as he breathed in again.
-There are a number of ideas as to specifically why this happens, but it primarily has to do with the length of the chest cavity (the diaphragm is the main component in increasing chest capacity in the horse at all gaits anyway) and the bottom line is that at the lope and gallop, the horse breathes in phase with his stride.
-So the leg movements which increase trunk length affect breathing rather than chest movement.
+There are a number of ideas as to specifically why this happens, but it primarily has to do with the length of the chest cavity (the diaphragm is the main component in increasing chest capacity in the horse at all gaits anyway).
+The bottom line is that at the lope and gallop, the horse breathes in phase with his stride, so it is the leg movements which increase trunk length that affect breathing rather than chest movement.

-So, the take home message from all this - sometimes what happens in real life doesn't fit with what we expect to happen due to the way things look like they should perform or the way they perform in other species or other situations.
+Ultimately, the take home message from all this - sometimes what happens in real life doesn't fit with what we expect to happen due to the way things look like they should perform or the way they perform in other species or other situations.
 And a lot of what is currently stated as fact about saddle fit comes from what people expect to happen - not real knowledge about what really does happen.
 Just because it looks like it should be this way doesn't necessarily make it so!

 And this is very true when it comes to muscles - when they are active and what they actually do.
 So... on to muscles next!